Valien/docker-scout2/README.md

     You can view the full Dockerfile and the `entrypoint.sh` file in the source code if you have any questions about what is running and how it is working.

+* Optional: You can use the environment variable `-e AWS_PROFILE=<your AWS profile>` to pass along a different set of AWS credentials.
+If one is not provided then Scout2 will use the `default` profile.

 The following repos were used in the build of this image:

 * https://github.com/nccgroup/Scout2 - Scout2 application